 The whole curing period takes from 2 weeks to 2 months, depending on how the grower wants his buds.
 And on how much patience he has.
 There are cannabis connoisseurs out there who only smoke cannabis which is cured for at least 1 year.

-The cannabis needs to be put loosely in a jar and the jar needs to be filled for a maximum of 2/3, since the buds need some air to breath.
+The cannabis needs to be put loosely in a jar and the jar needs to be filled for a maximum of 2/3 since the buds need some air to breathe.
 The jar needs to be placed in a cool and dark place.
-It is very important in the first 2 weeks to check the buds at least once a day to replace the air and check for growth of mould and mildew.
+It is very important in the first 2 weeks to check the buds at least once a day to replace the air and check for the growth of mold and mildew.
 After 2 weeks the jar needs to be opened and checked only 1-2 times a week.

-Curing good quality cannabis buds is like ageing an exquisite wine.
-It needs time to develop that intensity of flavour.
+Curing good quality cannabis buds is like aging an exquisite wine.
+It needs time to develop that intensity of flavor.
 It needs time to reach that rich and smooth lingering taste.
 It needs time to achieve that complex and refined philosophical high.